-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 A: I urge everyone to reflect, studying the doctrine of the Church first, starting from the Word of God in Sacred Scripture, which is very clear on marriage.
 I would also advise not entering into any casuistry that can easily generate misunderstandings, above all that according to which if love dies, then the marriage bond is dead.
 These are sophistries: the Word of God is very clear and the Church does not accept the secularization of marriage.
 The task of priests and bishops is not that of creating confusion, but of bringing clarity.
 One cannot refer only to little passages present in “Amoris Laetitia,” but it has to be read as a whole, with the purpose of making the Gospel of marriage and the family more attractive for persons.
 It is not “Amoris Laetitia” that has provoked a confused interpretation, but some confused interpreters of it.
 All of us must understand and accept the doctrine of Christ and of his Church, and at the same time be ready to help others to understand it and put it into practice even in difficult situations.

-10) Since Cardinal Müller is the head of the CDF, does this mean his remarks can be taken as an authentic (authoritative) interpretation of Amoris Laetitiae?
+10) Since Cardinal Müller is the head of the CDF, does this mean his remarks can be taken as an authentic (authoritative) interpretation of Amoris Laetitia?

 No. Authentic interpretations by the CDF are issued in documents published by the Congregation and approved by the pope.